rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 messages followed by AUTHORIZED.
 The important thing is to look at the last decision made.

+### Authorization caveats

+* aclpolicy is used to determine what UI widgets are displayed (e.g., run, edit, delete, etc).
+But Authorization for pages still depends on Roles.
+  (i.e. the AuthorizationFilter code looks at role membership, not aclpolicy).
+* role mapping changes require a server restart, while aclpolicy changes do not.
+* new and deleted aclpolicy files are detected after restarts

 ## Configuring Rundeck for SSL

 This document describes how to configure Rundeck for SSL/HTTPS